 Before you can efficiently integrate long-tail search phrases into your blog posts, you have to define the purpose of your content.

 According to Altimeter, “70 percent of digital marketers don’t have an integrated or effective content strategy.”
-Even the smallest strategic steps help: Heidi Cohen found that simply measuring ROI will yield greater impact.
+Even the smallest strategic steps help: Heidi Cohen found that simply measuring ROI will yield a positive impact.

 The sooner you get serious about content marketing strategy, the better your results will be.
 One statistic from Oracle reveals that “per dollar spent, content marketing generates more ROI than paid search.”